urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch1.markdown

 Next, you need to decide whether a mere submarine is enough for you right now.
 This monicker is a mouthful.
-You can stick with it (for now), but... you're going to need a wider xterm.
+You can stick with it (for now), but you're going to need a wider xterm.

 Which might be fine!
 However, please note that just by sending a simple email, you can get a much better ship - a `destroyer`,